Chinese Zodiac Signs — A Comprehensive Introduction

 午(Wu) 未(Wei) 申(Shen) 酉(You) 戌(Xu) 亥(Hai)

-Read more about Heavenly Stems, Earthly Branches, and Chinese Calendar
+Read more about Heavenly Stems, Earthly Branches, and the Chinese Calendar

-How do Chinese Zodiac Signs connect with Earthly Branches?
+How Do Chinese Zodiac Animal Signs Connect with Earthly Branches?

-What’s the order of animals in Chinese Zodiac Signs and why?
+What’s the Order of Zodiac Animals in the Chinese Zodiac Calendar, and Why?

-Among many animals, the rat is quite special.
-A rat has four toes on each forefoot, and five toes on each hindfoot.
+Among many animals, the rat is unique.
+A rat has four toes on each forefoot and five on each hindfoot.

-In ancient Chinese culture, four is Yin, five is Yang, which made rat a perfect representative of transferring from Yin to Yang and from an old day to a new day.
+In Yin Yang Theory, four is Yin, and five is Yang, which made the rat a perfect representative of transferring from Yin to Yang and from an old day to a new day.

 Then, based on other animals’ living habits and active hours, they were set and linked to the 12 Earthly Branches to tell time.